Local Advisory Board

 Joan was previously Parent Governor at Curwen School and has worked with children and young people for over 25 years in a variety of settings.
 She is currently working in a local secondary School as a Behaviour & Inclusion Support Officer, providing support for students who are facing barriers to learning, such as behaviour, attendance and SEN, in order to identify appropriate interventions which will assist them to reach their full potential.
 Previous to this, Joan worked in the Borough of Newham as an Education Welfare Officer for 7 years, working in partnership with a caseload of primary and secondary schools, including looked-after child protection.
 Joan is passionate about the role of parents in supporting their child’s education and strives to promote this to parents as the child’s primary educator.

 Mrs Kate Mansfield

-Acting Head of School - Kate has worked at Curwen Primary School since doing her initial teacher training here more than ten years ago.
+Head of School - Kate has worked at Curwen Primary School since completing her initial teacher training here more than 15 years ago.
 She has enjoyed the journey at Curwen as the school has grown from a 2-form to a 4-form entry and gone from strength-to-strength.